danmo91/School/IS 403/HTML Forms/README.md

 --------- | -----------
 Action    | Tells the browser where to send the information the user enters into the form Method    | GET or POST
-GET       | Requests data from a specified resource POST      | Submits data to be processed to a specified resource
+Input     | Create form compontents (text box, button) GET       | Requests data from a specified resource POST      | Submits data to be processed to a specified resource

-This is how we build forms using the Html form helper class
+We build form in .NET using the Html form helper class
 ```
 @using (Html.BeginForm("Sign_in", "Home", FormMethod.Post))
 {